DSM2499/sentiment_analysis/README.md

 # Sentiment Analysis with LSTM

 ## Overview
 This project demonstrates sentiment analysis using a Long Short-Term Memory (LSTM) neural network.
 Sentiment analysis involves determining the sentiment (positive or negative) expressed in text data.
 In this project, we use a dataset of Twitter data to train an LSTM model to classify tweets as positive or negative.

+## Features
+- Sentiment classification using LSTM
+- Data preprocessing and visualization
+- Model training and evaluation

 ## Prerequisites

-Before running the code, make sure you have the following prerequisites installed:
+Before running the code, ensure you have the following prerequisites installed:
 - Python 3
 - TensorFlow
 - Pandas